isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>19980005883 – 0016</div>
 </div>

-From the turn of the century until the 1960s, High Street was a popular shopping street for highbrow products.
-Many Sindhi and Sikh merchants set up family-owned textile shops here, which were well-known for their imported European fabrics such as laces and brocade, and fine tailoring.
-This street continued to be Singapore’s premier shopping belt till the 1960s, with department stores such as Aurora, Chotirmall and Metro attracting shoppers for quality merchandise.
+From the turn of the century until the 1960s, High Street was a popular shopping street for upmarket products.
+Many Sindhi and Sikh merchants set up textile shops here, which were well-known for their imported European fabrics such as laces and brocade, and fine tailoring.
+This street continued to be Singapore’s premier shopping belt till the 1960s, with department stores such as Aurora, Chotirmall and Metro attracting shoppers for their quality merchandise.

 <hr>